Chapter 9 — The Ambush

 The shaft quivered in the earth, its black fletching slick with some oily resin.
 I froze, the sound of the stream suddenly too loud, too exposed.

-Merlin spun, growling low.
+Merlin spun, growling low and deep.

 Figures stepped out from the treeline.
 Five, maybe six.
 Rough leather armor, faces smeared with ash, blades curved and ugly.
 Bandits, or their local equivalent.
 Their leader carried a bow still drawn, the next arrow aimed square at my chest.